Management Team

 Housing Specialist II

-Sherry Almandsmith joined OHCC in August 2023 from Alameda County Housing and Community Development Department.
+Sherry Almandsmith joined H&H in August 2023 from Alameda County Housing and Community Development Department.
 She administers state and federal grants that fund housing and support services for people who are homeless.
 Prior to working for Alameda County, she conducted social policy research and program evaluation on services for a range of disadvantaged populations, including job seekers, limited English speakers, people with mental illness, traumatic brain injury, and other disabilities.
 She holds a joint Master degree in Public Health and City Planning from U.C.
 Berkeley.

 Supportive Housing Stability Liaison